Clifton Bridge, Clifton Boulevard

 - End: TBC

 Due to water damage and corrosion to steelwork on Clifton Bridge (A52), Highways England has closed the bridge outbound (East) with only one lane in operation.
+Inbound access is still available, with 3 out of 4 lanes open.

 Head of service delivery at Highways England, Adrian Oulds, said: “Safety is always our top priority and we’ve taken the decision to close the road while we carry out further tests on the defect which we have found underneath the road.